Coastal Ecosystems in the Sundaland Biodiversity Hotspot and Their Human Uses

 Policy and Economic Incentives

-Governments in Sundaland—including Indonesia, Malaysia, the Philippines, Thailand, and Brunei—have enacted laws to protect coastal ecosystems.
-Indonesia's Moratorium on New Permits for Mangrove Conversion (2011) and its Blue Carbon Policy Framework are landmark measures.
-Payments for ecosystem services (PES) schemes, such as paying communities to maintain mangrove cover, align conservation with local livelihoods.
-The United Nations Environment Programme (UNEP) offers guidance on blue carbon finance.
+Governments in Sundaland countries—including Indonesia, Malaysia, the Philippines, Thailand, and Brunei—have enacted legislation aimed at protecting coastal ecosystems.
+Indonesia’s 2011 Moratorium on New Permits for Mangrove Conversion and its Blue Carbon Policy Framework represent landmark efforts to curtail deforestation and promote ecosystem-based climate mitigation.